Who am I?

 I’m lucky enough to be at a Chambers with a broad scope of work, so I don’t have to limit myself.

-I am also a Civil Mediation Council-registered mediator, so if you are involved in a legal dispute and both you and the other parties want to explore possible non-Court solutions via mediation, I can help.
+I am also a member of the Society of Mediators, so if you are involved in a legal dispute and both you and the other parties want to explore possible non-Court solutions via mediation, I can help.

 While most of my work comes through solicitors, as with most barristers, I am qualified to work on a Public Access basis, meaning I can be approached by lay clients directly.
 There are limitations on what Public Access work I can do (for instance, I don’t do Public Access employment work – and the BSB website has guidance for the public about retaining a barrister on a Public Access basis).
 So please get in touch with my Practice Director, Sam Carter, to discuss.